thejsj/jsj-plugins/README.md

 Another edition of my site.
 Build in Wordpress and Mustahce.

+## Backend

+Wordpress, with templates render by Mustahce.

+## Front-end

-Front-end: Compass, Foundation, Grunt
+Compass, Foundation with Grunt for minification

 ## Todo:

 - Fix image links and regenerate thumbnails
-- Fix Styling
+- Fix Styling for paragraphs line-height and link colors
 - Add redirect pages
 - Add analytics
 - Fix thumbnail images with browser windows